animetosho/ParPar/README.md

 This module is Public Domain.

-gf-complete’s license can be found [here](<http://jerasure.org/jerasure/gf-complete/blob/master/License.txt>).
+GF-Complete’s license can be found [here](<http://jerasure.org/jerasure/gf-complete/blob/master/License.txt>).